bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/delete_in_strict_mode.md

 Normal variables in JavaScript can’t be deleted using the `delete` operator.
 In strict mode, an attempt to delete a variable will throw an error and is not allowed.

 The `delete` operator can only delete properties on an object.
-Object properties are “qualified” if they are configurable.
+Object properties are "qualified” if they are configurable.

 Unlike what common belief suggests, the `delete` operator has **nothing** to do with directly freeing memory.
 Memory management is done indirectly via breaking references, see the [memory management](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Memory_Management) page and the `delete` operator page for more details.